My Three Experiences With

 For this session, the hypnotist used a relaxation method, like the second hypnotist, but he also did things like getting me to focus on light and sound.
 Then he had me start counting backwards.

 It didn't take long before I was in a trance state.
-This time it felt much deeper than my second experience, although not anywhere close to the first hypnosis trance that I experienced onstage in the 70's.
+This time it felt much deeper than my second experience, although not anywhere close to the first hypnosis trance that I experienced onstage in the late 1970's.

 The truth of the matter is, somehow I think that I remember the second hypnosis session perhaps the best of all, because at the time it felt like a light hypnosis session to me, however there are things from that particular session that I don't remember at all, so that has to account for something.